aron0093/KB8024/SignalP/readme.txt

 -python scripts for data parsing, input generation, predictor building and training.

-	-SS_parser: Functions to extract data from raw file, return numpy arrays to be used as input for sklearn svm.
+	-dense_data_parser: Functions to extract data from raw file, return numpy arrays to be used as input for sklearn svm.
 Sequence vecctors and labels are returned in separate arrays.
-Vectorsisation is based on simple dictionary with no MSA.
-	-MS_parser: Same as SS_parser but vectorisation is based on PSSM derived from PSIBLAST.
+Vectorsisation can be either pssm based or single sequence.
 	-cv_set_gen: Function to generate cross validation sets.
 Currently not used as sklearn.cross_val_score is prefered.
-	-Other scripts: calling and executing functions.
-Check bash/runall.sh for complete description of steps.
+	-cross_val_score: Scoring various SVM categories.
+	-run_all: Final script to process data and build the model.
+	-test: staging area for testing WIP code.